 The second-year curriculum will also include career planning, preparation for board exams and neuropsychological testing.

-In addition to formal didactics and clinics, you will have the opportunity to participate in our institutional review board (IRB) meeting and an ethics meeting to gain exposure to more administrative functions.
-You will be provided dedicated time to complete an advanced scholarly project.
+In addition to formal didactics and clinics, fellows have the opportunity to participate in institutional review board (IRB) meetings and an ethics meetings to gain exposure to more administrative functions.
+Fellows will be provided dedicated time to complete an advanced scholarly project.

-Our fellows have opportunities to deliver care outside the Main Hospital and clinics, including:
+Fellows have opportunities to deliver care outside of Phoenix Children's Hospital - Thomas Campus, including: